ni/measurement-plugin-python/README.md

             return ["foo", "bar"]
         ```

-    2. Use the `output()` decorator to provide metadata about the output.**The order of the output decorators from top to bottom must match the order of the values of the list returned by the function.**
+    2. Use the `output()` decorator to provide metadata about the output. **The order of the output decorators must match the order of the list elements returned by the function.**

         ``` python
         @foo_measurement_service.register_measurement